 To perform the experiment:

 - Enter the heating rate for the experiment.
-For the first experiment, using 200 W.
+For the first experiment, try using 200 W.

-- Click on the "Heat" button to transfer heat to the substance in the cylinder.
-Heat is only transferred while the button is activated.
+- Click on the Heat button to transfer heat to the substance in the cylinder.
+Heat is only transferred while this button is activated.

-- Repeat the experiment with a heating rate of 400 W.
+- Click the Reset Experiment button and repeat the experiment with a heating rate of 400 W.

 - Why are there regions where the temperature does not change with time, despite the fact that heat is being added to the system?